 We believe that the end of the world is approaching; that at the last day Christ will descend from heaven, and raise the dead from the grave to final retribution; that a solemn separation will then take place; that the wicked will be adjudged to endless punishment, and the righteous to endless joy; and that this judgment will fix forever the final state of men in heaven or hell, on principles of righteousness.

 We believe the scriptures are clear and authoritative, as such the church must take its cue from the Bible in all matters of faith and practice.
 This does not exclude church leadership.
 In the Old Testament God called out individual men and women to lead His people.
 This changed with the coming of Christ and the birth of His church.
 He called out twelve men in whom He entrusted His church.
 This demonstrates a plurality in leadership.
 Of the eighteen times church leadership is mentioned after Christ’s ascension, fifteen of them denote plurality in church leadership (the other three references are actually viewed in light of a plural context).

 Jason Seales - Lead Pastor

-Jason and his wife Alicia have been married for 10 years and live in Alabaster.
+Jason and his wife Alicia have been married for 11 years and live in Alabaster.
 They have one son and one daughter.
 Jason earned a B.S. from the University of Montevallo, and an M.Div from The New Orleans Baptist Theological Seminary.
-He and Alicia own a home decor business, Farmhouse + Family, located in Alabaster.
+He and Alicia own a home decor business, Farmhouse + Family, and a whole-sale business called Limestone, both located in Alabaster.

 Terry Johnson - Elder